openshift/jenkins-client-plugin/README.md

 and `openshift.withProject` calls are in separate scripts, and Jenkins is restarted, we've seen state stored by the `openshift.withCluster` call lost as the pipeline run is read back into the system after the restart completes.
 The state is not lost if a restart does not occur.

 We'll illustrate with a user provided example.
-First, here is some of this plugin's DSL stored in a Groovy method within a `deploy.groovy` file:
+First, here is some of this plug-in's DSL stored in a Groovy method within a `deploy.groovy` file:

 ```groovy
 def execute(String env) {